 How to Implement Las aulas del mundo

-- Share the link of the 15 color photos (if you have enough devices for each group, otherwise print and post the color photos around the room).
+- Share the link to the 15 color photos.
+(If you have enough devices for each group, print and post the color photos around the room).

 - Pre-teach and post the meanings of the five main facts on each card (birth rate, life expectancy, etc).
 I kept these projected throughout as a resource.

 - Divide the class into groups of 2-3 students.